South Carolina sheriff: Panic button app on teachers’ phones

 NEWBERRY, S.C.
-(AP) — A South Carolina sheriff says officials will install a panic buttons app on every teacher’s cellphone in his county.
+(AP) — A South Carolina sheriff says a panic button app is being installed on every teacher’s cellphone in his county.

 Newberry County Sheriff Lee Foster said when someone hits the button, it alerts police, paramedics, firefighters, school administrators and calls 911.